NE-/Learning_Notes/Languages/Fortran/Expressions.md

   - 2/3 + 3/4 evaluates to 0.
 - INTEGER\*8 mixed with REAL\*4 result is REAL*8.
   - Logical and byte operands in arithmetic context used as Integer.
-- Real operators apply only to Real operands, or combonation of byte, logical, integer, and real operands.
+- Real operators apply only to Real operands, or combination of byte, logical, integer, and real operands.
   - Integer mixed with Real promoted to Real.
 Fraction is 0.
     - (2/3)*4 is 0.
 - Double precision operators apply only to double precision operands, and any operand of lower precision is promoted to double.